-We contract with third parties for the manufacture of our product candidates for nonclinical and clinical trials and expect to continue to do so for commercialization.
+We contract with third parties for the manufacture of our product candidates for nonclinical and clinical studies and expect to continue to do so for commercialization.
 This reliance on third parties increases the risk that we will not have sufficient quantities of our product candidates or products at an acceptable cost and quality, which could delay, prevent or impair our development or commercialization efforts.

-We have utilized, and intend to continue utilizing, third parties to formulate, manufacture, package, and distribute clinical supplies of our drug candidates.
 We have no experience in manufacturing and do not have any manufacturing facilities.
 Currently, we have sole suppliers for one or more of our active pharmaceutical ingredients ("API"), and a different sole manufacturer for each of our product candidates.
 In addition, these materials are custom-made and available from only a limited number of sources.
 In particular, there may be a limited supply source for APIs for OP0201 or other potential product candidates.
 Although we believe that our third-party suppliers maintain a significant supply of APIs on hand, any sustained disruption in this supply could adversely affect our operations.
 We do not have any long-term agreements in place with our current API suppliers.
 If we are required to change manufacturers, we may experience delays associated with finding an alternate manufacturer that is properly qualified to produce supplies of our products and product candidates in accordance with regulatory requirements and our specifications.
 Any delays or difficulties in obtaining APIs or in manufacturing, packaging or distributing approved product candidates could negatively affect our sales revenues, as well as delay our clinical trials.